rickoff/Tes3mp-0.8.x/README.md

 - VocalDiscord : Vocal instantiated on discord according to the cell of the player in the game

 - CapStatsDynamique : Allows you to set a limit for dynamic statistics

+- PreventDamage : Enter /pvp to enable or disable damage prevention from other players